OData/v3ProtocolDocument/OData.markdown

   </table>

 ##### 7.2.3.1.2.
 Built-in Query Functions #####
 OData supports a set of built-in functions that can be used within filter operations.
 The following table lists the available functions.
-For a full description of the syntax use when building requests, see[[OData URI Conventions](OData_URI_Conventions)].
+For a full description of the syntax used when building requests, see [OData URI Conventions](OData_URI_Conventions).

 Note: No ISNULL or COALESCE operators are not defined.
 Instead, there is a null literal which can be used in comparisons.